Luis Rey (footballer)

-Luis Gabriel Rey Mejía (born 14 September 2002), is a Mexican professional footballer who plays as a centre-back for Liga MX club Puebla, on loan from Guadalajara.
+Luis Gabriel Rey Mejía (born 14 September 2002), is a Mexican professional footballer who plays as a centre-back for Liga MX club Guadalajara and the Mexico national team.

 Career

 Mazatlán

 Rey made his professional debut with Mazatlán on 17 January 2021 coming on as a 62nd minute substitute against UNAM in a 0–3 defeat.

 Mineros de Fresnillo

 Rey played for Mineros de Fresnillo during the Clausura 2023 season.

 Guadalajara

 Tapatío

 On 19 June 2023, Guadalajara affiliate club Tapatío announced the signing of Rey.
 He made his debut on 1 August 2023 coming on as a substitute in the 65th minute in a 1–1 draw against Alebrijes de Oaxaca.

 First team

 Under head-coach, Arturo Ortega, Rey made his first team debut on 19 October 2024 in a 2–0 win against Pachuca.

 On 6 February 2025, during a CONCACAF Champions Cup round one match against Cibao, he would score his first goal in a 1–1 draw.